CiganOliviu/design-patterns-1/README.md

 ### Memento Pattern

+The memento pattern let's us capture the internal state of an object without exposing its internal structure so that the object can be restored to this state later.

 ![main page](Documentation-imgs/memento-pattern.jpg)

 ### Template Method

+Formally, the pattern is defined as allowing subclasses to define parts of an algorithm without modifying the overall structure of the algorithm.

 ![main page](Documentation-imgs/template-pattern.png)

 ### Strategy Pattern

+The strategy pattern is formally defined as encapsulating algorithms belonging to the same family and making them interchangeable.
+The consumers of the common interface that the algorithms implement allow switching out one algorithm for another seamlessly.

 ![main page](Documentation-imgs/strategy-pattern.png)

 ### Visitor Pattern

+Formally, the pattern is defined as defining operations to be performed on elements of an object structure without changing the classes of the elements it works on.

 ![main page](Documentation-imgs/visitor-pattern.jpg)